 Thank you for agreeing to be an advisor for a teacher candidate in UBC’s Teacher Education Program.
 As an experienced teacher, you have been selected as someone who models effective teaching and who is willing to mentor a beginning teacher.
 We hope that you and your teacher candidate will both benefit from the support, feedback, and interaction that are the rewards of a good advisor-advisee relationship.

 We at UBC are proud of the hundreds of teacher candidates who each year enter BC schools equipped to address the realities and challenges facing children today.
 Their instructors, faculty advisors, and school advisors help them gain the confidence they will need to deal with the complexities and challenges of the teaching profession.
 They are beginning to articulate a personal philosophy of education.
 They explore a variety of teaching strategies using technology, problem solving, and critical thinking.
 In addition, they are learning how to foster social responsibility, good communication, team building, and global citizenship.

-UBC’s Teacher Education Program focuses on inquiry, social and ecological justice, diversity and aboriginal perspectives.
+UBC’s Teacher Education Program focuses on inquiry, social and ecological justice, diversity and Indigenous perspectives.
 As such, it is our hope that you will have the opportunity to explore these particular themes in depth with your teacher candidate.

 At this time, we would like to point out several key expectations of our teacher candidates during practicum: